Overview of Responsibilities

 - One courtesy warning e-mail notification will be sent to the students' current TTU e-mail address after each absence.
 A final courtesy notification will be sent when a student meets or exceeds the absence limit.
 Failure to receive e-mails is no excuse for not complying with the Attendance Policy.
 It is the student's responsibility to maintain correct and current e-mail, local and permanent addresses on file with Texas Tech University.

-- ONLY five (5) absences are allowed during the spring and fall terms and ONLY three (3) absences are allowed during the summer terms.
-An excess of these allotted absences will require an Appeal of Withdrawal.
+- ONLY five (5) absences are allowed during a given term.
+An excess of these allotted absences will necessitate an Appeal of Withdrawal.

 - Students are only allowed ONE appeal per semester per course.